pnp/pnpcore/docs/articles/consumer/pages-intro.md

 ### Adding controls to the page

 A control is either a piece of text or a web part and can be added in one of the section columns.
 Below sample shows how to add the text part to an existing section column.
-It boils downb to two steps:
+It boils down to these two steps:

 - Creating a text part via the [NewTextPart method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_NewTextPart_System_String_)
 - Adding the text part into a previously created section column via the [AddControl method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_AddControl_PnP_Core_Model_SharePoint_ICanvasControl_PnP_Core_Model_SharePoint_ICanvasColumn_)